LilithMary/RISCV-ISA-Sail-Model/README.md

 # Module Structure for RISCV ISA Sail Models
-This repository provides a dependency structure for [`sail` models](https://github.com/riscv/sail-riscv) specifying the RISC-V ISA.
+This repository provides a dependency structure for [Sail models](https://github.com/riscv/sail-riscv) specifying the RISC-V ISA.

 ## Why?
 When compiling `sail` files, the order matters.
 For example, if `file1.sail` imports a library or contains a definition used by `file2.sail`, compiling them in the wrong order will cause an error: <br />